Breaking News | NNPC announces N153.17 ex-depot price for petrol

-The Nigerian National Petroleum Corporation (NNPC) has announced N153.17 ex-depot price for petrol for the month of November.
+The Nigerian National Petroleum Corporation (NNPC) has announced N153.17 ex-depot price for Premium Motor Spirit (PMS) also known as petrol for the month of November.

-The corporation announced this in a statement signed by its spokesperson, Kennie Obateru, in Abuja on Friday.
+The corporation announced this in a statement signed by its spokesman, Dr Kennie Obateru, in Abuja on Friday.

-The ex-depot price is the amount at which the depot owners sell the commodity to retail outlets owners and fuel marketers across the country.
+The ex-depot price is the amount at which the depot owners sells the commodity to retail outlets owners and fuel marketers across the country.

 He said: “The correct prices, as can be seen on PPMC’s ‘Customer Express’ platform (online portal for procurement of petroleum products) are: Ex-Coastal Price – N128, and Ex-Depot Price (with collection) – N153.17.”